 | NinjaPear | Narrower fit outside B2B work emails | Wrong fit for consumer lookups and personal emails. |

-I am not going to fake a benchmark I did not fully run.
-That would be lazy.
+I am not going to fake a benchmark I did not run end to end.
+That would make this worse.

-So here is the honest version: I validated public claims, checked the workflow surfaces, and built the due-diligence lens I would use before buying.
+So here is the honest version.
+I checked the public claims, pricing pages, examples, and workflow surfaces.
+I also built the evaluation harness I would use before buying.

 If I were running the benchmark tomorrow, I would use: